AverageCakeSlice/Persona-5-Royal-Differences/Prologue_to_5-2.md

 * Crafting infiltration tools during bad weather will now allow you to make an additional tool.
 * The "Stealthanol" infiltration tool has been replaced by "Calming Aroma" which seems to have the same effect (lowers security level).
 * The "Element Set" infiltration tool has been broken down into it's four component items (Moltov Cocktail, Freeze Spray, Stun Gun, and Air Cannon)
+* Some accessories now have bonus skills attached to them, which can be used by any persona that the player has equipped.
+* If you find an item in a chest that is stronger than the one currently equipped on Joker or a party member, they will prompt you to let them equip it automatically.

 ### Personas & The Velvet Room